Request Free Counseling

 Breastfeeding in Public

 I remember with clarity the first time I attempted to breastfeed my newborn son in a public setting (in actuality, though amidst a group of people, we were still in the privacy and comfort of a good friend’s home.)
 I was doing my best to make breastfeeding work since I had learned during pregnancy all the benefits of breastfeeding for both myself and my baby.
-I knew that exclusively breastfeeding would provide my son with antibodies which would help him fight infections and even lower his chances of developing allergies.
+I knew that exclusively breastfeeding would provide my son with antibodies that would help him fight infections and even lower his chances of developing allergies.

-Already it had proven very effective in helping me to shed the weight I’d gained during pregnancy and certainly seemed to be intensifying the mother-baby bond we shared.
-However, the reality of round-the-clock nursing as I strove to feed my son ‘on demand’ as instructed by his pediatrician was also taking its toll on me physically and emotionally; for that first month of my sons’ life, the thought of nursing him in any public setting made me want to burst into tears.
+However, the reality of round-the-clock nursing, as I strove to feed my son ‘on demand’ as instructed by his pediatrician, was also taking its toll on me physically and emotionally; for that first month of my son’s life, the thought of nursing him in any public setting made me want to burst into tears.

 In honor of August being National Breastfeeding Month, here are some tips for how to most comfortably and confidently breastfeed in public: